Emad-H/Physical-Verification-using-SKY130/README.md

 ![and2-gds-read](Day2/2-20.png)

 Now, if we were to write this into a gds file using `gds write test`, we would get a valid gds file.
-If we delve deeper into this and2_1 cell, we will observe that magic is referncing the metadata from a file not from what you see.
+If we delve deeper into this and2_1 cell, we will observe that magic is referencing the metadata from a file not from what you see.
 This is another kind of abstraction, though Magic has tried to make it as faithful to the original as possible.
 This can be checked by selecting the cell and hitting the > key, then typing `property` in the console.

 ![and2-property](Day2/2-21.png)

-Since this is still a form of abstraction, if we were to make the cell writeable and paint a layer of local interconnect over the cell, then write it to a gds as follows below, then the new gds file would remain unchanged wihtout the painted layer.
+Since this is still a form of abstraction, if we were to make the cell writeable and paint a layer of local interconnect over the cell, then write it to a gds as follows below, then the new gds file would remain unchanged without the painted layer.

 ![and2-paint](Day2/2-22.png)